PGS Côte d’Ivoire MegaSurvey Extends Exploration Potential to Open Acreage in the West

 Cretaceous Potential Revealed in Open Acreage

 RMS amplitudes extracted through an interval of Cretaceous turbidite deposits can clearly delineate the drilled channel systems to the east of the MegaSurvey and highlight that sediments were also sourced from the west.
-The interpretation of the Base Senonian horizon as part of the MegaSurvey package reveals well developed submarine fan lobes which could be a potential reservoir.
+The interpretation of the Base Senonian horizon as part of the MegaSurvey package reveals well-developed submarine fan lobes which could be a potential reservoir.

-Basin-wide understanding provided by MegaSurvey seismic data allows for reliable regional depositional models to be built both spatially and temporally through geological time, allowing for the best potential targets to be identified for future exploration.
+The basin-wide understanding provided by MegaSurvey seismic data allows for reliable regional depositional models to be built both spatially and temporally through geological time, allowing for the best potential targets to be identified for future exploration.